5 Cheapest Web Hosts Under $3 Per Month

 cPanel Platform as a Service at Only $2.75 per Month over 3 Years

-www.ehost.com has reduced all of its web hosting plans to a single budget account at $2.75 per month, with cPanel, CentOS Enterprise Linux, and support for unlimited domain names, MySQL databases, email accounts, etc. As with the other bargain hosts, bandwidth and storage is unmetered except in certain circumstances.
+eHost is last but not least on our list and offers a single budget account at $2.75 per month, with cPanel, CentOS Enterprise Linux, and support for unlimited domain names, MySQL databases, email accounts, etc. As with the other bargain hosts, bandwidth and storage is unmetered except in certain circumstances.
 CPU throttling is at 10% of server resources for 90 seconds maximum.
-Overall, with 32-core AMD Opteron 6376 and Intel Xeon E5-2630 v3 servers, eHost performs at a level equivalent to Bluehost, GreenGeeks, GoDaddy, or HostGator.
+Overall, with 32-core AMD Opteron 6376 and Intel Xeon E5-2630 v3 servers, eHost performs at a level equivalent to many of the largest web hosts like Bluehost, HostGator, & GoDaddy.
 The LAMP stack software installation includes the full 100+ open source script collection available through Softaculous.
 With world class hardware and an industry standard cPanel interface, eHost's unlimited domain hosting plans at $2.75 per month are one of the best deals available on web hosting anywhere.
-We highly recommend them for low cost LAMP platform development, multi-site portfolio hosting, and web development staging environments for start-up applications.
-Read our full review
+We highly recommend them for low cost LAMP platform development, multi-site portfolio hosting, and web development staging environments for start-up applications… Read our full review

 - Cheap cPanel hosting plans